muratk5n/thirdwave/en/README.md

 ---

 Integrated Kinetic Energy calculation for hurricanes.
-NOAA arch does not have the most recent events, but Katrina, Sandy dates are there
+The particular NOAA archive I used does not have the most recent events, but Katrina, Sandy dates are there.

 [[-]](2019/05/ike.md)